Skip to main content

 }

-Rate limited middleware allows you to include request components (req.body) for key generation.
-Please note that you have no access to req.appInfo.request on this stage
+The rate limiter middleware allows you to include request components (req.body) for key generation.
+Please note that you have no access to req.appInfo.request at this stage.

 static get middleware() {